intermediate 25-30 minutes

 What this tells you — and what to do about it

-Out of five high-citation fan-out queries, Superlines appears in only one — and at position #10.
+Out of five high-occurrence fan-out queries, Superlines appears in only one.
 This is the critical insight: if the AI can’t find your content when it searches the web, it can’t cite you.
 You are blocked at the source.

-Each fan-out query where you have no URL is a content brief.
+Each fan-out query where your Top URL column is empty is a content brief.
 Here is how to translate the data into action:

 Fan-out queries are the closest thing AI search has to keywords.
 Treat this table as your primary content calendar input.